Christian Kinsombi

-Christian Kinsombi (born 24 August 1999) is a German professional footballer who plays as a left winger for Hansa Rostock.
+Christian Kinsombi (born 24 August 1999) is a German professional footballer who plays as a left winger for club Energie Cottbus.

 Career

 Kinsombi made his professional debut for KFC Uerdingen in the first round of the 2019–20 DFB-Pokal on 9 August 2019, coming on as a substitute in the 58th minute for Osayamen Osawe in the home match against Bundesliga side Borussia Dortmund.

+On 25 May 2026, Kinsombi signed with Energie Cottbus in 2.
+Bundesliga.

 Personal life

 Kinsombi is of Democratic Republic of the Congo descent.
 His older brother David Kinsombi is also a professional footballer.